brillout/goldpage/docs/readme.template.md

 that makes it easy to create a frontend with React, Vue, React Native Web, etc.

-You define so-called page configs
+You define so-called page configs:

 ~~~js
 // A page config